 It is very important to keep students apprised of their progress in their degree program.
 Faculty Advisors should be direct in communicating orally and in writing with students demonstrating academic difficulties, and should keep a written record of all such communications.
 As noted in Section VI.
-A. 1 (Satisfactory Progress) above, student progress should be assessed at least annually, and provided to the student in writing.
-Notices of Unsatisfactory Progress should be sent in writing and/or via University electronic mail to the student; a copy should also be retained in the Graduate Group files and another copy sent to the Graduate Dean.
-The notice should include:
+A. 1 (Satisfactory Progress) above, student progress should be assessed at least

-a) specific details on areas that require improvement,

-- b) provide an outline for future expectations of academic progress, and - c) set meeting dates to maintain continuity in advisement.
+- a) specific details on areas that require improvement, - b) provide an outline for future expectations of academic progress, and - c) set meeting dates to maintain continuity in advisement.